palewire/first-visual-story/readthedocs/index.rst

 **But wait, why aren't we using D3?**

-You've probably heard of the data visualization library, D3 by Mike Bostock.
-It's a wonderful and incredibly powerful tool, but a little too powerful and complex for making simple bar charts.
-Instead we're going to use a library that abstracts the tools provided by D3 into something that's simpler to use.
+You've probably heard of the ``D3 <https://d3js.org>``_, the data visualization library by Mike Bostock.
+It's an incredibly powerful tool, but a little too complex for making simple bar charts today.
+Instead we're going to use a library that abstracts the tools provided by D3 into something that's easier to use.

 First, use npm to install plotly.js.